Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 The Complainant or Reporting Party (if applicable):

 1. May arrange for witnesses to appear on their behalf.
-The complainant or reporting party shall notify the Associate Director for Student Conduct (or designee) at least 72 hours in advance (excluding weekends, holidays, and university closure) of the scheduled Case Resolution Meeting of the names of any additional witnesses for their presentation of the case and provide a written explanation of why the witness is relevant to the proceeding.
+The complainant or reporting party shall notify the Director for Student Conduct (or designee) at least 72 hours in advance (excluding weekends, holidays, and university closure) of the scheduled Case Resolution Meeting of the names of any additional witnesses for their presentation of the case and provide a written explanation of why the witness is relevant to the proceeding.
 Aside from character witnesses, as noted below, only witnesses that have information or evidence pertinent to the investigation may be called and questioned in the Case Resolution Meeting.
 The Complainant or Reporting Party is responsible for the attendance of their witnesses.
 Witnesses called to a Case Resolution Meeting during scheduled class time must have their absence waived in writing prior to the appearance.
 Witnesses must formally request this absence, in writing, from the appropriate instructor(s).
 In Title IX cases, all witnesses with any relevant information and all relevant evidence must be brought to the attention of the Investigator during the investigation.
 Absent extraordinary circumstances, no witnesses who were not interviewed by the Investigator may participate in the Case Resolution Meeting, and no evidence that was not brought to the attention of the Title IX Investigator may be presented.

 2. May present testimony (either live or in written form) from no more than three character witnesses.
-Written statements must not exceed 500 words and must be submitted to the Associate Director for Student Conduct (or designee) at least 72 hours in advance (excluding weekends, holidays, and university closure) of the Case Resolution Meeting.
+Written statements must not exceed 500 words and must be submitted to the Director for Student Conduct (or designee) at least 72 hours in advance (excluding weekends, holidays, and university closure) of the Case Resolution Meeting.
 Names of character witnesses appearing at the Case Resolution Meeting must be included in the list of witnesses furnished at least 72 hours in advance (excluding weekends, holidays, and university closure) of the Case Resolution Meeting.

 3. May submit evidence in the form of written information, documents, and exhibits to be included in the Case Resolution Meeting file.
-Written information, documents, and exhibits must be submitted to the Associate Director for Student Conduct (or designee) at least 72 hours in advance (excluding weekends, holidays, and university closure) of the Case Resolution Meeting.
+Written information, documents, and exhibits must be submitted to the Director for Student Conduct (or designee) at least 72 hours in advance (excluding weekends, holidays, and university closure) of the Case Resolution Meeting.
 Any evidence that is not submitted at least 72 hours in advance (excluding weekends, holidays, and university closure) of the Case Resolution Meeting will not be added to the Case Resolution Meeting file.
 The Case Resolution Board will determine whether or not to accept any evidence brought forth during the Case Resolution Meeting that was not included in the Case Resolution Meeting file prior to the Case Resolution Meeting.
 In Title IX cases, no evidence that was not brought to the attention of the Title IX Investigator may be presented.

 4. May ask an attorney or non-attorney advocate to assist in preparing and presenting their case.
 The attorney or non-attorney advocate may prepare the complainant or reporting party’s case and present it to the Case Resolution Board or support the case presented by the complainant or reporting party.
 Anyone reporting directly to the Chancellor, Chief Academic Officer orVice Chancellor for Finance and Administration may not serve as an attorney or non-attorney advocate.